 The club relishes the rich mix of individuals in its membership.
 In fact, the club name is adapted from the Rough Riders, a U.S. volunteer calvary during the 1898 Spanish-American War.
 The calvary was known for its daring exploits and cadre of flamboyant characters, including college athletes, miners, cowboys, and Native Americans.

 The Rough Writers is home to a similarly colorful cast: veteran Toastmasters, beginning orators, published authors and novice writers, retired professionals, college students, businesspeople, and educators.
-“However rough their skills may be, members are able to refine and polish their writing and speaking in a supportive and collegial environment,” the says.
+“However rough their skills may be, members are able to refine and polish their writing and speaking in a supportive and collegial environment,” the club history says.

 Ana Clara Otoni C. Moreno, Vice President Public Relations, delights in the club’s diversity, which she sees as a vital asset to creativity.
 Imagine sharing stories with a U.S. Air Force veteran, a Brazilian journalist, business leaders, or a seasoned Toastmaster who is a former Hollywood talent manager and a former backup dancer for the iconic American soul singer James Brown.